-Are you looking for help deciding on the best ski resorts for beginners in Europe?
+Are you looking for help deciding on the best places to ski for beginners?
 We know it can be difficult to decide where to make your first snowplough into the world of skiing.
-If someone in your skiing group is new to the sport, you might need to spend a little more time choosing your ski resort.
-We’ve hand-picked the best beginner ski resorts in Europe for your first ski holiday.
-All complete with excellent après-ski, a fantastic atmosphere and a variety of nice easy beginners’ slopes.
+If someone in your skiing group is new to the sport, you might need to spend a little more time choosing your ski area.
+We’ve hand-picked the best ski resorts for beginners in Europe for your first ski holiday.
+All complete with excellent après-ski, a fantastic atmosphere and a variety of nice easy beginners’ and intermediate slopes.
+Read on for the best European ski resorts for beginners.

-One of the best ski resorts for beginners in Europe, Cortina is home to some of the best beginners’ slopes in the Dolomites.
-The area is ideal for a slightly longer stay, as there are also progression slopes for when you’ve built up some confidence.
+Cortina is home to some of the best beginners’ slopes in the Dolomites.
+This ski resort is ideal for a slightly longer stays, as there are also progression slopes for when you’ve built up some confidence.
 You can choose from a selection of ski schools with supportive instructors who can teach in a variety of languages.
 There’s plenty of slopes for intermediates in your group too.

 The Dolomites ski area is a UNESCO world heritage site, guaranteeing spectacular views on your way down.
 Many of the slopes are also floodlit for atmospheric night skiing.
 Other activities available to enjoy include go-karting, snowshoeing and sledging.

 Saas-Fee is a picturesque ski village and one of the best ski resorts for beginners in Europe.
 An excellent, snow-sure nursery slope hugs the edge of this bustling village, nicknamed “the pearl of the Alps”.
 It’s almost traffic-free, with charming chalets surrounded by glinting, snowy peaks.
-There are also plenty of activities for children and supervised slopes where they can perfect their turns.
+There are also plenty of activities for children and supervised easy slopes where they can perfect their turns.

 Saas-Fee has three T-bars serving up the beginner practice area at its base, and skiing lessons are always readily available.
 For those looking to push themselves a bit further, the Mittaghorn lift can be taken up for slightly more challenging runs and a spectacular view of Saas-Fee’s gorgeous surroundings.
 The ski resort is perfect for a short ski weekend.
 There’s plenty of après ski to be found in the quaint town centre, as well as other winter activities such as tobogganing and sledding.